saumitraaditya/edgevpnio.github.io/_pages/stunturn.md

 	sudo apt-get install turnserver
 	```

 2. If you are running your TURN server on the cloud (e.g. Amazon EC2), you must use IP aliasing to allow the TURN server to bind your public IP address.
-Replace <public-ip-of-turnserver> with the IP address of your TURN server (e.g. 1.2.3.4)
+Replace <public-ip-of-turnserver> with the IP address of your TURN server (without the <, > characters, e.g. 1.2.3.4)

 	```bash
 	sudo ifconfig eth0:0 <public-ip-of-turnserver> up